 at Massachusetts Institute of Technology

 On behalf of the organizing committee, we want to express our appreciation and excitement for your participation in this novel educational event.
-The second annual Open Endoscopy Forum will be held September 23-25 2016 at MIT in Cambridge MA USA.
+The third Annual Open Endoscopy Forum will be held September 22-24 2017 at MIT in Cambridge MA USA.

 We are very excited about hosting the second annual OEF.
 Most who attended the first OEF felt this was a weekend of learning, dialogue and camaraderie like no other they had experienced.

 World class lecturers raised the bar to teach in a TED-like format which included telling a personal story while making important teaching points.
 There was laughter, tears and an incredible amount of education.

 This year over two thirds of the speakers are first time presenters.
 Included in this group are several famous surgeons known to us all such as Chris Sutton and Phillippe Konnickx.
 As we did in 2015, we have invited several non-gynecologic celebrity and scientific speakers.